 \section{Abstract}

-We study the four point function of the superconformal primary of the stress-tensor multiplet in four dimensional $\mathcal{N}=4$ Super Yang Mills, at large 't Hooft coupling and in a large $N$ expansion.
-This observable is holographically dual to four graviton amplitudes in type IIB supergravity on $AdS_5 \times S^5$.
-We construct the most trascendental piece of the correlator at order $N^{-6}$ and compare it with the flat space limit of the corresponding two loops amplitude.
-This comparison allows us to conjecture structures of the correlator/amplitude which should be present at any loop order.
+We study the four-point function of the superconformal primary of the stress-tensor multiplet in four-dimensional $\mathcal{N}=4$ super Yang Mills theory, at strong coupling and in a large-$N$ expansion.
+This observable is holographically dual to a four-graviton amplitude in type IIB supergravity on $AdS_5 \times S^5$.
+We construct the maximal transcendental weight piece of the correlator at order $N^{-6}$ and compare it with the flat space limit of the corresponding two-loop amplitude.
+This allows us to conjecture structures of the correlator/amplitude which should be present at any loop order.